India is a diverse and intriguing country with a population of over 1.2 billion.

 It is one of the fastest growing economies in the world, yet, ironically, still contains the largest concentration of poor people, with a rate of malnutrition among children almost five times more than that of China, and twice that of Sub-Saharan Africa.

 India has about 70% of all leprosy patients worldwide.
 TLM’s work started in India in 1874, and it remains a key area for the Mission, with over 50% of resources being channelled there.
 In recent years, TLM has become more holistic in its approach to care for people affected by leprosy.
 This includes not only healthcare, but education, rehabilitation and vocational training.

 TLM runs 18 hospitals in India, which provide general medical services, as well as specialist leprosy care and referral services.

 TLMA partners with The Leprosy Mission Trust India (TLMTI) in its work.

-These hospitals provide much needed medical care to people affected by leprosy, including Multi Drug Therapy (MDT), reconstructive surgery, rehabilitation, and ulcer care.
-As well as leprosy treatment, the hospitals provide general medical services to the wider community.
+These hospitals provide much needed medical care to people affected by leprosy including Multi-Drug Therapy, reconstructive surgery, rehabilitation and ulcer care.
+As well as leprosy care, the hospitals also provide general medical services to their local communities.

 Last year, the combined efforts of these three hospitals saw:

 • More than 51,000 people treated for leprosy and general health conditions.

 • 679 new leprosy cases identified.

 • 1,612 people affected by leprosy provided with counselling.